Installing NGINX Ingress Controller onto K8s Cluster:

 number: 80

-Create a DNS records for demo.k8s.local domain that correspons with the HAProxyVIP or simply modify your host file (C:\Windows\System32\drivers\etc\hosts).
+Create a DNS records for testapp1.k8s.local domain that corresponds with the HAProxyVIP or simply modify your host file (C:\Windows\System32\drivers\etc\hosts).

 Scale NGINX Ingress to 3 Replicas (One Per Worker):